abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 This particular analogy (a set as a category with no morphisms) is, however, not very useful.
 Not because it's in any way incorrect, but because category theory is *all about the morphisms*.
 If in set theory arrows are nothing but a connection between a source and a destination, in category theory it's the *objects* that are nothing but a source and destination for the arrows that connect them to other objects.
 This is why, in the diagram above, the arrows, and not the objects, are coloured: the category of sets should really be called the category of set functions.

-Speaking of which, note that objects in a category can be connected by multiple arrows and that arrows having the same input and output sets does not in any way make them equivalent (it does not actually mean that they would produce the same output value).
+Speaking of which, note that objects in a category can be connected by multiple arrows and that arrows having the same source and target sets does not in any way make them equivalent (it does not actually mean that they would produce the same value).

 ![Two objects connected with multiple arrows](arrows.svg)

-Why is that is pretty obvious if we go back to set theory for a second (OK, maybe we really *have* to do this from time to time) - there are, for example, an infinite number of functions that go from number to boolean and the fact that they have the same input type and the same output type (or the same *type signature*, as we like to say) does not in any way make them equivalent to one another.
+Why is that is pretty obvious if we go back to set theory for a second (OK, maybe we really *have* to do this from time to time) - there are, for example, an infinite number of functions that go from number to boolean and the fact that they have the same source type and the same target type (or the same *type signature*, as we like to say) does not in any way make them equivalent to one another.

 ![Two sets connected with multiple functions](set_arrows.svg)